 Want a more fulfilling path than the one you are on?

-Our class can map a route to being a more authentic HSP.
+Our class can map a route to being a more energized, effective, and authentic HSP.

 Part One of the Happiness and the Highly Sensitive Person five-week teleconference class series

 Being criticized for being “too sensitive”?

 Feeling you don’t quite fit in?

 Internal corporate warfare as unproductive and unnecessary?

 This teleconference class meets one hour a week for five weeks.You will benefit from it if you feel out of step because of your sensitivity and don't know what to do about it, would like to make better use of your skills and talents, and want to enrich your relationships.
 It is the cornerstone in the series of four classes.

 Our teleclasses can show you how to:

 Identify situations and people that help you thrive.

 Value the contributions only youcan offer the world.